The background sampling includes code based on a Geographic Information Systems stack exchange answer by user Spacedman.

 list with elements as per

 envModel::reduce_env(), or, ifreduce_envisFALSE, a list with elementsremove_envwhich is empty, andenv_varandkeep, which both contain the names of all predictors.
+The coordinate reference system of any outputs is the same crs aspredictors.

 Details